pletzer/python-oop-novice/_episodes/01-introduction.md

 ## When should I use object oriented programming?

-Object oriented programming allows you to perform complex tasks, sometimes in more efficient way, than procedural programming (i.e. just calling functions).
+Object oriented programming allows you to perform complex tasks, sometimes in more efficient way, than _procedural programming_ (i.e. just calling functions).
 It also tells the programmer which operations are allowed on an object, and which are not.

 Consider for example a plotting package.
 Plotting data typically involves many fine grained operations (creating the plot, adding axis labels, title, legend etc.).
-On could write a function that performs all these oprations with a single call.
+On could write a function that performs all these operations with a single call.
 However, this function would take a lot of arguments to control all aspects of plotting.

 What if you wanted to change the title?
 You would have to call the function again with the same arguments except for one small change.
 This is error prone but is also inefficient since most of the plot object was mostly fine and just needed minor tweaking.

-## An example showing the difference between procedurable and object-oriented programming
+## An example showing the difference between procedural and object-oriented programming

 In the procedural programming approach, the mean of a Numpy array can be computed by using `numpy.mean`, as